-The national police and the Ministry of National Security maintained internal security while the military and border security forces were responsible for external security.
+The national police and the Ministry of National Security maintained internal security.
 Civilian authorities maintained effective control over the security forces.
-There were credible reports that members of the security forces committed human rights abuses.
+There were reports that members of the security forces committed numerous abuses.

-Significant human rights issues included credible reports of: unlawful or arbitrary killings, including extrajudicial killings; torture or cruel, inhuman, or degrading treatment by police and prison officials; harsh and life-threatening prison conditions; arbitrary detention; political prisoners; politically motivated reprisals against individuals in another country; serious problems with the independence of the judiciary; arbitrary or unlawful interference with privacy; serious restrictions on free expression and media, including threats of violence and threats of unjustified arrests or prosecutions, including for criminal libel, against journalists; serious restrictions on internet freedom including censorship and site blocking; substantial interference with the freedom of peaceful assembly and freedom of association including overly restrictive laws on the organization, funding, or operation of nongovernmental organizations and civil society organizations; particularly severe restrictions of religious freedom; severe restrictions on freedom of movement and residence and on the right to leave the country; inability of citizens to change their government peacefully through free and fair elections; serious and unreasonable restrictions on political participation; serious government corruption; serious government restrictions on and harassment of international human rights organizations; lack of investigation of and accountability for gender-based violence; trafficking in persons; the existence of laws criminalizing consensual same-sex sexual conduct between adults; significant restrictions on workers’ freedom of association; and the existence of forced and child labor.
+Significant human rights issues included reports of: recent cases of forced disappearance; torture or cruel, inhuman, or degrading treatment by police and prison officials; harsh and life-threatening prison conditions; arbitrary detention; political prisoners; transnational repression against individuals in another country; serious problems with the independence of the judiciary; arbitrary or unlawful interference with privacy; serious restrictions on free expression and media, including threats of violence and threats of unjustified arrests or prosecutions, including for criminal libel, against journalists; serious restrictions on internet freedom including censorship and site blocking; substantial interference with the freedom of peaceful assembly and freedom of association including overly restrictive laws on the organization, funding, or operation of nongovernmental and civil society organizations; particularly severe restrictions of religious freedom; severe restrictions on residence and on the right to leave the country; inability of citizens to change their government peacefully through free and fair elections; serious and unreasonable restrictions on political participation; lack of investigation of and accountability for gender-based violence; trafficking in persons including the existence of forced and child labor; laws criminalizing consensual same-sex sexual conduct between adults; and significant restrictions on workers’ freedom of association.

 Officials in the security services and elsewhere in the government committed human rights abuses and engaged in corruption with impunity.
-There were no reported prosecutions of government officials for human rights abuses or corruption during the year, although in recent years some officials were arrested and imprisoned on charges of corruption.
+There were no reported prosecutions of government officials for human rights abuses or corruption.

 Section 1.
 Respect for the Integrity of the Person

-There were no new reports of disappearances by or on behalf of government authorities during the year.
-Nonetheless, an advocacy campaign led by nongovernmental organization (NGO) Prove They Are Alive!
-(PTA) maintained a list of reported disappeared prisoners.
-In June, PTA issued a press release that documented more than 120 cases of individuals who entered the detention and prison system and whose whereabouts were unknown.
+There were no new reports of disappearances by or on behalf of government authorities.
+Nonetheless, an advocacy campaign led by nongovernmental organization (NGO) Prove They Are Alive! maintained a list of reported disappeared prisoners.
+In December 2021, Prove They Are Alive! updated its list to 162 cases of enforced disappearances.
 The NGO estimated there were hundreds of such disappeared individuals.
-The list included former ministers of foreign affairs Boris Shikhmuradov and Batyr Berdyev, former director of the Turkmenbashy oil refinery Guychmyrad Esenov, and others accused of participation in an alleged 2002 assassination attempt on former president Saparmurat Niyazov.
-According to PTA, Yazgeldy Gundogdyev, a former high-ranking government official included in the list, died in custody in December 2020.
-Gundogdyev was arrested in November 2002 after the alleged 2002 assassination attempt on Niyazov, charged with involvement in the coup attempt, tried, and sentenced in January 2003 to 25 years of imprisonment.
+The list included former ministers of foreign affairs Boris Shikhmuradov and Batyr Berdyev, former director of the Turkmenbashy oil refinery Guychmyrad Esenov, and others accused of participation in an alleged 2002 assassination attempt on former President Saparmurat Niyazov.

 Prison and Detention Center Conditions

-Opposition media reported prison conditions were harsh and life threatening due to food shortages, gross overcrowding, physical abuse, and inadequate sanitary conditions, while Human Rights Watch reported torture and ill-treatment continued to be endemic within the prison system.
+Opposition media continued to report prison conditions were harsh and life threatening due to food shortages, gross overcrowding, physical abuse, and inadequate sanitary conditions, while Human Rights Watch reported torture and ill-treatment persisted.

 Official data on the average sentence or numbers of prisoners, including incarcerated juveniles, was not available.
-The prisoners in pretrial detention facilities were predominantly those sentenced but not yet transferred to penal colonies.
-According to the opposition press, men and women were kept separately within the prison system and in pretrial detention.
-Juveniles were also reportedly kept separately from adults.
+The government did not provide a total number of prisoners due to its secrecy policy.
+Prisoners in pretrial detention facilities were predominantly those sentenced but not yet transferred to penal colonies.

 Administration: The government claimed, but provided no evidence, that it conducted investigations of credible allegations of mistreatment.